 Finally, network communication depends upon maintaining data integrity.
-NetWare[®] servers must coordinate time and NDS[TM] replicas to ensure data integrity on the network.
-Time servers coordinate their time with other servers and relay the correct network time to NetWare clients.
-NDS replication is similar to time synchronization in that servers must keep and share accurate information to maintain fault tolerance and distributed access to the database.
+NetWare® servers must coordinate time and Novell eDirectory® replicas to ensure data integrity on the network.
+Time servers coordinate their time with other servers and relay the correct network time to Novell and other clients. eDirectory replication is similar to time synchronization in that servers must keep and share accurate information to maintain fault tolerance and distributed access to the database.